 If the foreign country taxes capital gains and dividends received from overseas, an intermediate holding company resident in another territory could be used to defer this tax and perhaps take advantage of a more favorable tax treaty with the PRC.
-However, as outlined earlier in the chapter’s recent developments section above, the purchaser should be aware of the more rigorous enforcement of the anti-treaty shopping provisions by the Chinese tax authorities, which may restrict the purchaser’s ability to structure a deal in a way designed solely to obtain such tax benefits.
+However, as outlined earlier in the report’s recent developments section, the purchaser should be aware of the rigorous enforcement of the anti-treaty shopping provisions by the Chinese tax authorities — especially against the backdrop of the OECD BEPS Action Plan, which may restrict the purchaser’s ability to structure a deal in a way designed solely to obtain such tax benefits.

-Circular 698 must also be borne in mind if an offshore indirect disposal is contemplated.
-However, even in the absence of treaty relief, the 10 percent WHT compares favorably with the 25 percent that would be imposed if the acquisition were held through a locally incorporated vehicle.
+Announcement 7 must also be borne in mind if an offshore indirect disposal is contemplated.
+However, even in the absence of treaty relief, the 10 percent WHT compares favorably with the 25 percent tax that would be imposed if the acquisition were held through a locally incorporated vehicle.